mikeygough/my-ACS-2330-Responsive-Web-Design/class-9.md

 </footer>
 ```

 The footer element extends to the width of the window.
-The `div.container` uses the container class to bring the content in the width of the container.
+The `div.container` uses the container class to corral the content in the width of the container.
+This wouldn't work as expected if `footer` also had the class `container`!

 The other styles arrange the POPOSCount and Copyright to eh left and right of the container.